TheGalfins/GNSS_Compare/docs/user_manual/gnss_basics.rst

 In the context of GNSS Compare, a ``Constellation``, is a class, which defines those two properties:

-- is capable of converting raw measurements, extracted from the phone, into pseudoranges
+- is capable of converting the raw measurements extracted from the phone into pseudoranges,
 - is able to calculate satellite's position in the time of transmission.

 In this context, the constellations can be treated individually, e.g. we separate GPS from Galileo, and perform position determinating calculations for them separately, or they can be treated together, as in our ``Galileo+GPS`` example.
 Developers must take care as combining constellations is not always that easy!